ShauliTaragin/OOP_Ex3/README.md

 |**tsp**|for 30 nodes in node list in 1000 graph - 1.50 minutes|for 30 nodes in node list in 10000 graph - 120 minutes|Time out|Not enough ram to create

 As you can see our results after analyzing the code,our code is efficient.
-Besides running in good times are tsp algorithm returns a very accurate result.
+Besides running in good times our tsp algorithm returns a very accurate result.

 ---------